 After all, many of their motors were installed in the corresponding applications of the automobile manufacturers.
 Whether in conveyor technology, in assembly or even in painting applications, drives from SEW-EURODRIVE can be found everywhere.

-This flexibility was beneficial in the next technical step with the decentralised drive technology.
+This flexibility was beneficial in the next technical step with the decentralized drive technology.
 It was quickly apparent that, when there are many drives of the same type in a long facility topology, a single supply line for power would be advantageous.
-A pluggable (and thus versatile) line topology was just as necessary as an intelligent control for the decentralised drives.
+A pluggable (and thus versatile) line topology was just as necessary as an intelligent control for the decentralized drives.